-- Has played on and coached Clemson teams that have finished in the final AP top 25.
-He played on the 2003 team that finished #23 and coached running backs in 2011 when the Tigers finished No. 22.
+• Has played on and coached Clemson teams that have been in the final AP top 25.
+He played on the 2003 team that finished No. 23 and coached running backs in 2011 when the Tigers finished No. 22.
 Clemson also finished No. 9 in 2012 and No. 7 in 2013.

-- His 2011 running backs helped the Tigers set a school record for total yards per game (440.8).
-Andre Ellington was a Second-Team All-ACC selection who totaled 1,178 rushing yards and 11 touchdowns.
+• His 2011 running backs helped the Tigers set many school records.
+Ellington was a Second-Team All-ACC selection who totaled 1,178 rushing yards and 11 touchdowns.

-- Was a co-captain of Clemson’s 2003 team that had a 9-4 record and a #22 ranking by AP and USA Today.
+• Was a co-captain of Clemson’s 2003 team that had a 9-4 record and a No. 22 ranking by AP and USA Today.
 He had 23 receptions for 286 yards and a touchdown that season.
-He was also a recipient of the ACC’s Weaver-James-Corrigan Postgraduate Scholarship.
+He was also a recipient of a ACC’s Weaver-James-Corrigan Postgraduate Scholarship.

-- Dabo Swinney was his position coach in his senior season (2003).
+• Dabo Swinney was his position coach during his senior season (2003).
 That year in a survey of Clemson players conducted by Anderson Independent, he was named the team’s “most respected player.”

-- Had 34 receptions for 455 yards and two scores in his career.
-Came to Clemson as a walk-on in the fall of 1999 and finished his career with four letters and 44 games, including four as a starter as a senior.
+• Had 34 receptions for 455 yards and two scores in his career.
+He came to Clemson as a walk-on in the fall of 1999 and finished his career with four letters and 44 games, including four as a starter as a senior (2003).
 He had a touchdown catch at Georgia Tech that year.